WHY WE NEED CLEAN WATER

 - Evaluates the most pressing water quality problems.

-Each year the grades are updated on a moving basis by dropping older data and adding newer data through the previous year.
+In order to provide the most up-to-date assessment feasible, each year the grades are updated on a moving basis by dropping older data and adding newer available data through the previous year.
 The grading systems are explained below.

 Grading Coastal Waters: Buzzards Bay Eutrophic Index